stungkit/labelbox/custom-interfaces/README.md

 If you find that the Labelbox Editor does not have the functionality you need, you can build your own custom labeling interface.
 Explore some of our open-source custom editors [here](https://github.com/Labelbox/Labelbox/tree/master/custom-interfaces).
 We also offer a JavaScript SDK you can use to programmatically fetch assets and submit labels.

 With a custom editor, you can label:
-* point clouds
+* Point clouds
-* medical DICOM imagery
+* Medical DICOM imagery
-* multiple assets at once
+* Multiple assets at once
-* develop custom tool
+* Develop custom tool
-* create your own label object (depending on you needs)
+* Create your own label object (depending on you needs)

 Not supported:
 * Ontologies (label tooling)